tomglennhs/enok/README.md

 # enoch

-funni 3d printer management thing
+3D printer management and monitoring for makerspaces